maveryjr/Nest/README.md

    - Click "Load unpacked"
    - Select the `dist` folder from your project

-4. **Test the extension**:
+4. **Configure AI Features** (Optional):
-   - Click the Nest icon in the toolbar
+   - Open the extension settings
-   - Try saving a webpage
+   - Add your OpenAI API key for full AI functionality
-   - Open the sidebar to view your saved links
+   - Configure auto-tagging and categorization preferences

 ## 🔧 Development